 The course is carved out of the natural sand dunes and tall, towering pines, making it the ultimate golfing test in a beautiful setting.

-Royal County Down, Newcastle, Northern Ireland
+Royal County Down, Northern Ireland

 The Mountains of Mourne provide a glorious backdrop, and when the gorse or heather are in bloom, it’s hard to imagine a lovelier place to play.
 Now over 125 years old, the course has evolved thanks to the influence of some of golf’s finest architects, including Old Tom Morris and Harry Colt.

 With holes constantly switching in direction, narrow fairways, domed greens, par-4s between 318 and 475 yards: Never is it unfair, but always it is intricately exacting and always, it seems, changing.
 The very experience of playing here that will leave an indelible imprint on your golfing memory.

 Thracian Cliffs, Bulgaria

 “This is a phenomenal golf course.
 It’s incredible, breathtaking,” said Brett Rumford.
 “On some holes it just makes your feet tingle.”
 There are eight holes that play along the cliff-tops above the Black Sea and, for those with an errant shot in their arsenal, it can feel a little daunting on first play.
 But, teeing options, fairways and greens are actually fairly generous and if you focus on enjoying the experience rather than the possible perils, you’ll have a memorable round on a pretty extreme golf course.

-Pebble Beach Golf Links, Monterrey Peninsula, California, USA
+Pebble Beach Golf Links, California, USA

 Pebble Beach on Monterrey Peninsula has to be up there on the list of real bucket list courses.
 Golf fans know it well from US Opens, Pebble Beach Pro-Ams and the old Tiger Woods PGA Tour games.
 Its signature holes include the short downhill par-3 7th, the tough par-3 17th and the famous par-5 finishing hole which doglegs left around the jagged rock face and Pacific Ocean.

 Opened in 1919, the California venue has played host to six U.S. Open Championships, most recently in 2019, to mark the course’s centenary when Gary Woodland was champion.
 With holes running along Stillwater Cove and then out onto a peninsula jutting into the Pacific, there are some incredible shots to be hit on the way round and playing it is a true golfing experience.

 Shiskine, Isle of Arran, Scotland